chfm/chfm.github.io/content/signups/meeting-for-eating.md

   <dd>919-225-0379</dd>
 </dl>

-## Schedule
+## Dates and Times of Four Meetings (January – April)
-Dates and times of four meetings (January – April): Saturdays, 6:00 – 8:00pm
+Saturdays, 6:00 – 8:00pm

 - 1st meeting January 14
 - 2nd – 4th meetings will be decided at the first meeting